 How to find shopping deals with Twitter?
-The Holiday season is coming, the wisest of us are already getting ready for it to avoid last year’s holiday rush.
+The Holiday season is coming, and the wisest of us are already getting ready for it to avoid last year’s holiday rush.
 More and more people choose to escape mall queues by shopping online and thus are looking for ways to spot a timely Internet deal.
-Twitter has turned into an awesome tool to do almost anything: you can use it to track news, keep in touch with your friends, find a job and save some money.
+Twitter has turned into an awesome tool to do almost anything: you can use it to track news, keep in touch with your friends, find a job, and save some money.

 This post is about shopping with Twitter to use the micro-blogging platform to develop a smart shopping strategy.

 Check what people/sources you trust have to say about the product/seller you are considering: Twitter search has a few nifty advanced operators – one of them allows to find all updates tweeted by someone:

 [apple from:CNETnews] – allows finding all news and reviews of Apple products tweeted by Cnet.

 TinyMassive is a Twitter bot allowing you to compare product prices while on Twitter.
 Just tweet your product search to @tinymassive and the bot will get back to you with the search results generated by the site itself.

 1. The Twitter user name who has requested the info;

 If you are an experienced shopper, you should be keeping an eye on a couple of coupon aggregators and deals directories.
 You might be monitoring them via email or RSS.
 But you’ll be happy to learn, there are more ways to track them.

 Some of these sites have associated Twitter accounts where they post coupon updates from the site.
 Here’s a quick example of how this can be useful:

 - My favorite coupon aggregator, Cheap Stingy Bargains tweets coupons here, so I follow it;